jeremysherriff/auckland_rubbish_collection/README.md

 6. Enter an appropriate name for the location/address, and the 11-digit number from the URL above.

 ## Additional Configuration
 - Sensor data is updated every 3 hours by default.
-If this schedule does not work for you, can can use an automation to update the entities as required.
+If this schedule does not work for you, can can use an automation to [define a custom polling interval](https://www.home-assistant.io/common-tasks/general/#why-use-an-automation-instead-of-changing-the-integrations-polling-configuration)
--
+- The Geolocation Address sensor is disabled by default - this sensor was intended to assist me with being sure the address being polled was correct.
+Let me know if you find it useful for something and think it should be enabled by default.